History of the Girl Scouts

 Juliette Gordon Low spent several years searching for something useful to do with her life.
 Her search ended in 1911, when she met Sir Robert Baden-Powell, founder of the Boy Scouts and Girl Guides, and became interested in the new youth movement.
 Afterward, she channeled all her considerable energies into the fledgling movement.

 Less than a year later, she returned to the United States and made her historic telephone call to a friend (a distant cousin), saying, “I’ve got something for the girls of Savannah, and all of America, and all the world, and we’re going to start it tonight!”
 On March 12, 1912, Juliette Low gathered 18 girls to register the first troop of American Girl Guides.
 Margaret “Daisy Doots” Gordon, her niece and namesake, was the first registered member.
 The name of the organization was changed to Girl Scouts the following year.

 In developing the Girl Scout movement in the United States, Juliette brought girls of all backgrounds into the out-of-doors, giving them the opportunity to develop self-reliance and resourcefulness.
 She encouraged girls to prepare not only for traditional homemaking, but also for possible future roles as professional women—in the arts, sciences and business—and for active citizenship outside the home.
 Girl Scouting welcomed girls with disabilities at a time when they were excluded from many other activities.
 This idea seemed quite natural to Juliette, who never let deafness, back problems or cancer keep her from full participation in life.

-From the original 18 girls, Girl Scouting has grown to 3.7 million members.
+From the original 18 girls, Girl Scouting has grown to over 3 million members.
 Girl Scouts is the largest educational organization for girls in the world and has influenced the more than 59 million girls, women and men who have belonged to it.